jiakaiBot/deCloudflare/subfiles/cloudflared/government/govfr.md

 # 2.72%
-### of French public services are using Cloudflare.
+### of France Government websites are using Cloudflare.